PrefectHQ/prefect-gcp/docs/index.md

 ### Using Prefect with Google Cloud Run

+Is your local computer or server running out of memory or taking too long to complete a job?

-`prefect_gcp` allows you to run your Prefect flows on the on-demand infrastructure of Google Cloud Run.
+`prefect_gcp` can offers a solution by enabling you to execute your Prefect flows remotely, on-demand thru Google Cloud Run.

-The snippets below show how you can use `prefect_gcp` to run a job on Cloud Run.
-It uses the `CloudRunJob` block as [Prefect infrastructure](https://docs.prefect.io/concepts/infrastructure/) or simply within a flow.
+The following code snippets demonstrate how `prefect_gcp` can be used to run a job on Cloud Run, either as part of a Prefect deployment's infrastructure or within a flow.

 #### As Infrastructure